What to Do After a South Carolina Car Accident

 3. Before filing a lawsuit, a claim is filed with the defendant’s insurance company and a fair settlement is sought.

 Money will never give you back the life you enjoyed prior to your crash.
 Nonetheless, my job is to maximize the value of your accident case by obtaining compensation for every loss you have suffered.
 This job is often accomplished by way of settlement.
 In other instances, I may have to defend your rights and file a lawsuit.
-My team understands that the faster you receive compensation for your losses, the sooner you can move forward with your life.
-We therefore work diligently to collect medical records, take photos, obtain affidavits and submit a demand package to the defendant’s insurance company on your behalf – all in hopes of achieving a fair settlement of your claim.
+Our team of auto wreck attorneys understands that the faster you receive compensation for your losses, the sooner you can move forward with your life.
+We, therefore, work diligently to collect medical records, take photos, obtain affidavits and submit a demand package to the defendant’s insurance company on your behalf – all in hopes of achieving a fair settlement of your claim.
 Nonetheless, should an insurance company prove unreasonable, we do not hesitate to file suit and seek justice.

 4. Even if the defendant is uninsured, you may still seek compensation based on South Carolina uninsured motorist laws.